YaBoyWonder/BB-8-v.2/README.md

 | ping           | sends user's ms |
 | owner          | shows the owner of the guild              |
 | members          | shows the amnt. of members in the guild             |

+*if any errors occur while trying to run the bot, comment it and I will see to it shortly*